-Great River Bluffs State Park Trail is a 2.2 mile moderately trafficked out and back trail located near Winona, MN that features beautiful wild flowers and is good for all skill levels.
-The trail is primarily used for hiking, walking, and camping and is accessible from March until October.
+Great River Bluffs State Park Trail is a 2.2 mile moderately trafficked out and back trail located near Winona, Minnesota that features beautiful wild flowers and is good for all skill levels.
+The trail is primarily used for hiking, walking, and camping and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash